 Your scheduling software works perfectly for the customers who book online.
 But what about the plumber whose phone rings while they're under a house?
 The dentist whose front desk is overwhelmed during the afternoon rush?
 The HVAC company fielding emergency calls at 9 PM?

 These missed calls represent real revenue walking out the door.
+The key is finding ways to convert those inbound calls into booked appointments without adding staff.

 How AI Receptionists Complement Scheduling Software